 - University of Florida: Comprehensive Support for STEM Students with Learning Disability

-- Alexandra Bitton (Office of Teaching Excellence, University of Florida): Assessment Basics (10:01)
+- Alexandra Bitton-Bailey (Center for Teaching Excellence, University of Florida): Assessment Basics (10:01)

 - Sheryl Burgstahler (University of Washington): Equal Access: Universal Design of Instruction